 Tip: It gets quite cold here in the morning, so best to bring a jacket.

 The “Orang Asli” are the Malaysian Indigenous people who are the oldest inhabitants of Peninsular Malaysia.
 The Semai Tribe are horticulturalists who still calls the areas surrounding Cameron Highlands home.
 You can now visit the Orang Asli villages deep in the forest of Tanah Rata.
 These visits are arranged with the ecological guides via tour companies.
 Observe the villages, huts and the fascinating Orang Asli’s way of life.
 Relish the opportunity to learn about their cultural heritage and delicious food coupled with their warmth and hospitality.

 Tip: Ensure to ask the tour guide on guidelines you should when meeting indigenous people.

 Lata Iskandar Waterfall

-Lata Iskandar is 1.5 hour drive from Cameron Highland where the waterfall can be seen from the side of the road.
-For the adventurous, there are 3 tiers to the waterfall with hiking trail made available.
+Lata Iskandar is a 1.5-hour drive from Cameron Highland where the waterfall can be seen from the side of the road.
+For the adventurous, there are 3 tiers to the waterfall with a hiking trail made available.
 The fall is over 30 meters high with a swimming area at the base of the waterfall.
 The water is cool and crisp and the view from the 2nd and 3rd tier is incredible making this a great activity to round up your Cameron Highland trip.